Cotton Bowl (stadium): Dallas Trinity FC

 Dallas Trinity FC, a women's professional soccer team and founding member of the USL Super League, currently plays at the Cotton Bowl.
 Their first home game was an exhibition match against FC Barcelona Femení on August 30, 2024, followed by their home season opener against DC Power FC on September 7, 2024.

 Atlético Dallas

 Atlético Dallas, an men's expansion club set to join the USL Championship, the second division of the American soccer system, in 2027.
 The club will start a three-year lease in the stadium once they begin play, which would be set to expire in 2029.

 Ice hockey

 The Cotton Bowl ahead of the 2020 Winter Classic.

 NHL Winter Classic

 The 2020 NHL Winter Classic was held at the Cotton Bowl on January 1, 2020.
 The game was hosted by the Dallas Stars against the Nashville Predators; the Dallas Stars won.
 It was the first Winter Classic appearance for both teams.
 It also marked the first outdoor NHL game to be hosted in a southern state.
 The Stars defeated the Predators in a 4–2 comeback victory.
-Recorded attendance was 85,630, the second highest ever for an NHL game.
+Recorded attendance was 85,630, the third highest ever for an NHL game (second highest at the time).